sihayas/blueprints/README.md

 - Coordinate locking and unlocking scroll offset's based on a single gesture.
 - & Many other edge cases.

-This was possibly the most difficult thing to build and at the same time the most
+This was probably the most difficult thing to build and at the same time the most
 compelling.
 By crafting a clever way for scrolling to go infinitely in either
 direction while still having designated break points via bounce, you get the "feel"
 of segmentation within an app, without the abrupt context switching of traditional